SuBL1MIty/windsurf-cascade-step-tracker/README.md

 2. **View Current Stats**
    - Check the Step Tracker panel in the sidebar
    - Look directly at the `step-tracker.json` file in your home directory
-   - Ask Cascade: "How many steps have I used so far?"
+   - Ask Cascade: "How many CASCADE steps have I used so far?"

 3. **Best Practices**
    - Always request step tracking at the start of important conversations